rcos/rcos-handbook/docs/work_groups/README.md

 # Work Groups

-Work Groups provide students flexible opportunities to develop their leadership skills and support RCOS as an organization.
+Work Groups provide students flexible opportunities to develop their leadership skills and make meaningful contributions to growing and maintaining RCOS as a leading campus organization.
+All Work Group positions are volunteer based and members are free to leave at anytime, though students enrolled in RCOS are encouraged to finish out the semester when possible.

-- If you work on a team you are essentially working on things that are important to running RCOS

-- All positions are volunteer based - no elections, not ever.
-Why no elections?
-We have chosen not to have elections as they often create more problems than they solve.

-- Some of these responsibilities mirror those of a campus club.

-- If you think there should be another work group, please [open an issue]().

-- NOTE - work groups and not set in stone.
-Some groups may be combined or split up as their respective responsibilities evolve.

-- Teams are open to RCOS students, faculty, and alumni.
+### Goals

-The goals of RCOS Work Groups are:
+The overarching goals of RCOS Work Groups are to:
 - Provide opportunities for the broader RCOS community to have a role in running the organization
 - Expand the reach of the organization and its ideals both inside and outside of RPI
-- TODO - describe the purpose of RCOS Work Groups
+- Reduce managerial overhead previously delegated exclusively to coordinators

 ### RCOS Work Groups
 - [Archival](/archival.md)